-That being said I will try to explain all the details you might need to successfully set up a company in the USA if you an aspiring founder (-s) whether the local one (reside in the USA) or international.
+That being said I will try to explain all the details you might need on how to set up a company if you an aspiring founder (-s) whether the local one (reside in the USA) or international.
 As you finish this article you will have a thorough understanding of the process and need no lawyers to assist.
 This article will save you up to 3 000 USD in legal fees.

-Key factors as to why the USA is a good place to incorporate a startup
+Key factors as to why the USA is a good place for startup registration:

 - Federal corporate income tax is 21%, plus state taxes where applicable (for example, Florida does not have state corporate tax).
 It is a big leap forward from the earlier tax rate of 35%.